 I’m pretty sure your feet would be doing a happy dance if you provided them with all of that – and you certainly won’t be coming home with a twisted ankle, from hiking or dancing!

 What I like: I love that this brace provides so much stability without restricting mobility.
-This brace really provides the best of all worlds by being comfortable, fitting easily inside any of the best hiking boots for weak ankles – a match made in hiking trail heaven.
+This ankle support for women and men really provides the best of all worlds by being comfortable, fitting easily inside any of the best hiking boots for weak ankles – a match made in hiking trail heaven.

 What I don’t like: It’s expensive, especially if you are buying two for hiking.
 It may be worth saving your pennies though, this is a great buy if you want to hike with great ankle support available to you.